asengupta/avishek.net/_posts/2024-08-10-cobol-rekt.md

 }
 ```

-The translation process results in a syntax tree expressed in this intermediate form.
+The translation process results in the intermediate syntax tree expressed in this intermediate form.
+Everything is converted into **intermediate instructions**.
 Note that ```GO TO``` statements carry over as ```JUMP``` statements; thus, the resulting intermediate program may still not be well-structured enough to be expressible in a modern progreamming language.

+## Translation into Control Flowgraph

+The flowgraph is created from the intermediate syntax tree with a few salient points to note:

+- Every instruction is represented by 3 separate sentinel instructions: ```ENTER```, ```EXIT```, and ```BODY```.
+These are useful when dealing with branching statements  or when delineating sections of code which are COBOL sections or paragraphs.
+- Control flow edges are added only as needed, and not indiscriminately as in the earlier version of the flowgraph.
+- Subroutine calls result in one outgoing edge from the call instruction ```BODY``` to the ```ENTER``` instruction of the start routine, and one incoming edge from the ```EXIT``` instruction of the end routine (which can be the start routine itself) to the ```EXIT``` instruction of the call instruction.
+TODO: Diagram
+-

 ## References